 Sprawl and Leapfrogging

 As members of the Greenbelt Alliance, we work to ensure that the integrity of Ontario's Greenbelt is not undermined by inappropriate development.
-We also keep a watchdog eye on development pressures happening in nearby communities outside borders of the Greenbelt, in order to advocate for a smarter, healthier and more sustainable Southern Ontario.
+We also keep a watchdog eye on development pressures happening in nearby communities outside borders of the Greenbelt, in order to advocate for a smarter, healthier and more sustainable region.